Frequently Asked Questions:

 No. Dr Adib does not operate out of public hospitals.

 Can I have weightloss surgery without private health insurance?

 Yes!
 You can have the Gastric Sleeve, Lapband or Orbera Balloon without private health insurance.
 Uninsured patients are liable for all costs associated with the procedure and can use their superannuation to cover the cost of the procedure.

 Yes.
 You can have a Sleeve, Lapband or Orbera without private health insurance.
 Uninsured patients are liable for all costs associated with the procedure.
-Patients can use their superannuation to cover the cost of the Sleeve and Lapband procedures.
+Patients can use their superannuation to cover the cost of the Sleeve, Lapband and Bypass procedures.

 What is the wait time for a consultation?